-Of course, if you have any specific questions regarding your parenting plan and summer time-sharing schedule, it’s a good idea to seek legal advice.
+If you have any specific questions regarding your parenting plan and holiday time-sharing schedule, it’s a good idea to seek legal advice.

 This article is informational only.
 You should consult an attorney before acting or failing to act.
 The law may change rapidly and no warranty is given.
 LOWNDES DISCLAIMS ALL IMPLIED WARRANTIES AND WITHOUT LIMITATION, ANY WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE.
 ALL ARTICLES ARE PROVIDED AS IS AND WITH ALL FAULTS.
 Consult a Lowndes attorney if you wish to establish an attorney/client relationship.